Nacho Cheese Sauce

 - Once the milk is incorporated, raise the heat to high and bring to a boil.

 - Once the milk has reached a boil, quickly lower the heat and reduce to a simmer.
-Allow the sauce to thicken slightly.
+Allow the sauce to thicken slightly, about 30 seconds.

 - Add the cayenne pepper and salt and whisk to combine.

 - Turn off the heat, and remove the skillet from the stove**.
 Add the cheese and gently stir, allowing the cheese to melt.

 - When the cheese is completely melted and the mixture smooth in consistency, the nacho cheese sauce is ready to serve.
 Enjoy immediately, as the sauce will get firm as it sits.